What is the Secret to Staying Lean?

 The question I am often asked is – What is the Secret to Staying Lean, yet still Eating Rice and Noodles?
 Variety is always a good thing as the old saying goes: “Variety is the Spice of Life”.
 The same goes with enjoying a wide variety of foods that are also healthy for you without causing any health or weight problems.

 If you have read any of my blogs around Nutrition and Diet, you will know that I am a “Foodie”.
 I Love my Food – But it has to be Healthy, Tasty & Good for me.
 In this article I share with you some of the secrets to staying lean when it comes to eating carbs.
-How staying lean is easy and you can even manage to lose weight.
+And 9 Easy Steps to Staying lean and managing a healthy weight.

 1. Will Eating carbs make you fat?
-What the correct statement here is overeating carbs will make you fat.
+What the correct statement here is overeating carbs and eating processed carbohydrates, is what will make you fat.
 Atkins, Paleo and other diet programs looking at helping us to eat healthier.
 Never suggest not to eat any carbs.
 There is not a Doctor, Nutritionist, Bodybuilder or other health practitioner that will either.
 With our food it is all about eating the correct quantities and eliminating highly processed foods.

 Keeping them as close to nature as possible.
 This is relevant whether your goal is to lose weight, bulk up muscle, staying lean or maintain a healthy weight.
 To also remain well and free from disease.
 By adjusting the ratio of macro nutrients (carbs, fat, protein) while keeping correct portion sizes so as not to overtax your digestive system.